Best time to visit – July through September is peak season, in spring and winter the sea is still warm

 Languages – English, Greek and Turkish

-Photos left to right from top: doors in Omodos; cliff jumping at the Ayia Napa sea caves; a kitten in Pano Lefkara; colorful walls in Pano Lefkara.
+Photos left to right from top: doors in Omodos; Ayia Napa sea caves; a kitten in Pano Lefkara; colorful walls in Pano Lefkara.

 Cyprus is a great destination if you are looking for a diverse island to explore.
 Cypriot cities have all the amenities you need, and there are beaches for every taste.
 It’s affordable, and easily accessible from Greece or Turkey.